jon-hedgerows/picamera-web/README.md

 # picamera-web
-A web interface for the raspberry pi camera
+## a web interface for the Raspberry Pi camera